Nanomani/script.arctic.zephyr.rounded.autocolors/README.md

 Disable the Automatic:
 - Turn off this Addon
-- Go to "Skin Settings - Furniture" and deactivate the Automatic
+- Go to "Skin Settings > Appearance" and disable "Colours Theme - Switch based on Sunrise/Sunset"

 ## Credits